-But how can two people who hardly ever meet in person be closer than people who (practically) live together?
+But how can two people who hardly ever spend time together in person be closer than people who (practically) live together?

 Sounds unusual, huh?
-The results don’t mean that people in ordinary relationships aren’t connected or intimate.
+The results don’t mean that people in ordinary relationships can’t stay connected or be intimate.
 It just means that couples in long-distance relationships do it better.
 It has a lot to do with the desperation to be as open and vulnerable as possible in the little time spent together.

 One of the best things about long-distance relationships is the relative degree of certainty provided.
-It is significantly higher than what you would get with couples who are geographically closer.
+It is significantly higher than you would get with geographically closer couples.

 So, what exactly does certainty mean?

-You know when you will get to see the person next, what you are working towards, and that the distance is temporary.
+You know when you will see the person next, what you are working towards, and that the distance is temporary.

-Knowing all this doesn’t necessarily mean that it is guaranteed to go as planned.
-However, the assuredness creates a sense of emotional security that you can look forward to with this type of relationship.
+Knowing all this doesn’t necessarily mean it is guaranteed to go as planned.
+However, the assuredness creates a sense of emotional security you can look forward to with this type of relationship.

-Obviously, couples in close geographical proximity spend more time together than LDR couples (especially if they live together).
+Couples in geographically close relationships spend more time together than LDR couples (especially if they live together).